OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 ## Rethinking testing

 Traditional automated testing is all about proving your code works.
-Test Driven Development may encourage a small number of failing tests, but the expectations is still that work focuses on making them pass.
+Test Driven Development may encourage a small number of failing tests, but the expectations is still that future work focuses on making tests pass.
 So failing tests are a sign of a bug or unimplemented features.

 Working with LLMs requires rethinking this approach.
 LLMs are non-deterministic by design, which means you can not be sure you'll get the same result even with exactly the same inputs.
 This manifests itself most visibly with LLMs using different phrases to convey the same answer.
-But the more serious concern for developers is that LLMs will sometimes provide incorrect results even when it used to provide correct results with the same inputs.
+But the more serious concern for developers is that LLMs will sometimes provide incorrect results even when it previously provided correct results with the same inputs.

 This means developers need to rethink the assumption underpinning automated tests that valid input and valid code results in valid output.
-Even common workaround to intermittent events like retries assume that valid inputs and valid code will eventually produce valid output, with retries used to express the belief that a failure must be due to some uncontrollable external factor.
+Even common workarounds to intermittent events like retries assume that valid inputs and valid code will eventually produce valid output, with retries used to express the belief that a failure must be due to some uncontrollable, but detectable, external factor.

 Working with LLMs means assuming some of the tests fail all of the time.
-This is not an intermittent external factor, but instead an inherent property of the system.
+This is not an intermittent external factor or a condition that can be easily detected, but instead an inherent property of the system.

 In reality, retrying tests is still good enough to work around non-deterministic LLMs for most tests.
 But it doesn't quite capture the end user's experience, which will inevitably be that some answers are incorrect, even if the LLM would eventually produce the right answer if asked enough times.

-In order to use tests to more accurately capture the end users experience, tests need to be run multiple times to generate a useful sample set, with test pass or failure being determined by how often the LLM provided the correct answer.
-It is a subtle but significant switch in mindset that embraces the reality that LLMs bring uncertainty to any interaction and it is our role as developers to be confident what we mean by uncertain.
+In order to use tests to more accurately capture the end user's experience, tests need to be run multiple times to generate a useful sample set, with the test's pass or failure being determined by how often the LLM provided the correct answer.
+It is a subtle, but significant, switch in mindset that embraces the reality that LLMs bring uncertainty to any interaction, and it is our role as developers to be confident what we mean by "uncertain".

-I couldn't find an out-of-the-box solution for this kind of experimentation, but the [tenacity](https://tenacity.readthedocs.io/en/latest/) library was flexible enough to provide this capability.
+I couldn't find an out-of-the-box solution for this kind of experimentation, but the [tenacity](https://tenacity.readthedocs.io/en/latest/) library was flexible enough to be extended to provide this capability.
 Tenacity allows a custom function to be called with each retry.
 This provides a hook to count the success or failure of each test and allow a fixed number of tests to run rather than exiting on the first successful result.
-[This is an example of such a function](https://github.com/OctopusSolutionsEngineering/OctopusCopilot/blob/v0.1.1195/tests/experiments/static_deployment_experiments.py#L14) that alters the behavior of the retry functionality to run fixed experiments rather than runs tests until the first successful execution.
+[This is an example of such a function](https://github.com/OctopusSolutionsEngineering/OctopusCopilot/blob/v0.1.1195/tests/experiments/static_deployment_experiments.py#L14) that alters the behavior of the retry functionality to run a fixed number of experiments rather than runs tests until the first successful execution and then judge the success or failure of the test based on a custom threshold.

 This new style of testing means developers can be assured that their example prompts reach a minimum threshold.
 It also embraces the reality that the threshold can't be 100% and that retying until success is not representative of the end user experience.